kristov/back-in-plack/README.md

 An that is it.
 You can see that 200 is the response code, the second arrayref are headers you want to return, and you can go nuts replacing "Hello" with any damn HTML you please.
 You can even generate that HTML in *any way you like*!
 Imagine the freedom to do whatever you want!!
 Look at all the nonsense that *isn't* there.
 Every time your browser makes a request that sub is invoked with no nonsense whatsoever.
 So clean, so simple.

 Unfortunately `use strict; use warnings;` is a bit of Perl nonsense that we must do.
 I tried to find out if it were possible to compile Perl with strict and warnings always turned on but didn't get far.
-You can achive the same thing like so:
+You can achieve the same thing like so:

     perl -Mstrict -Mwarnings -Ilocal/lib/perl5 local/bin/plackup app.psgi